yokolet/experimenting-curriculum-ghpages/EDITING-CURRICULUM.md

     <http://localhost:5555/curriculum/>

-    If you want to use other port numbers, change the line `port: 5555` in your `_config.yml` file.
+    If you want to use a different port number, change the line `port: 5555` in your `_config.yml` file.
     Again, don't commit the change on `_config.yml` file.